drts01/notes/stackedit/jobs/LinkedIn.md

      - Security (minimally due to lack of bandwith from attrition)
 - Reduced segmentation and improved support w/ a single chat channel focused on deploying rather than technologies
 - Acting on customer feedback from assigned items from Lean Coffee
-- Documentation to publish peferred/support tools, unified roadmap,
+- Imporved commucations to customers Documentation to publish peferred/support tools, unified product roadmap, and practices.

 #### Challenges